Claude G. Bowers

-Biography
+Early life and education

-Bowers was the son of a small-time Indiana shopkeeper, Lewis Bowers, who died when he was 12.
+Bowers was born in Westfield, Indiana, on November 20, 1878, the son of a small-time Indiana shopkeeper, Lewis Bowers, who died when he was 12.
 His mother, Juliet Tipton Bowers, moved to Indianapolis, and Bowers graduated from Shortridge High School there in 1898.
 He was a voracious reader: "Irish oratory, English poetry, and history of all kinds were his favorite study."
 He demonstrated "intellectual excitement".
 He was a champion debater, "when debate was more important than basketball", and won the Indiana State High School Oratorical Contest with a speech on "Hamilton the Constructionist."

 Finances made college impossible; even high school (not dropping out of school to work) had been a financial challenge.
 Beyond high school, Bowers was self-taught.

-He began his career in 1901 as a journalist writing editorials for the Indianapolis Sentinel, "filling in for a friend who wanted to go fishing".
-He worked as reporter and editorial writer for a variety of Indiana newspapers.
+He began his career at age 21 as a journalist writing editorials for the Indianapolis Sentinel, filling in for the vacationing editorial writer, Jacob Piatt Dunn.
+Bowers worked as reporter and editorial writer for a variety of Indiana newspapers.

 In 1903 Bowers left Indianapolis to work for the Terre Haute Gazette, and then moved to the Terre Haute Star as editorial writer.
 It was there that he became friends with Eugene V. Debs, head of the Socialist Party of America and repeated candidate for president and other offices on its "ticket".

 At the urging of Terre Haute Representative and then Attorney General of Indiana John Edward Lamb, Bowers was chosen in 1904 as Democratic candidate for Congress for the district that includes Terre Haute.
 He campaigned hard but lost in a Republican landslide.
 He was renominated unanimously in 1904, but lost again.
 Though he lost, the experience polished his abundant speaking skills.
 He was "much in demand as a speaker".
 The political activity led to a "political position": he accepted an appointment to the Terre Haute Board of Public Improvements, serving unhappily from 1906 to 1911.